How to prevent mistakes, when preparing

 Mistakes are natural and we learn from them.
 The lessons learned can be applied if you have made mistakes with a previous move, or plan to move again in the future.
 However, even the smallest mistake when moving, could have an emotional, physical or financial impact.

-To help prevent any mistakes from occurring, we have listed some common mistakes that can be avoided.
+To help prevent any mistakes from occurring and avoid moving scams, we have listed some common mistakes that can be avoided.

 Not Researching Moving Companies